dpritam02/Realtime-Tracker/README.md

 7. When receiving location data via the socket, extract id, latitude, and longitude, and center the map on the new coordinates.
 8. If a marker for the id exists, update its position, otherwise, create a new marker at the given coordinates and add it to the map. when a user disconnects, remove their marker from the map and delete it from markers.

+All thanks to sheryians coding school youtube channel.